Overturned semi-truck on a Missouri highway after a truck accident

 Identifying every liable party matters because it increases the total insurance coverage available to compensate you for your injuries.
 Commercial trucks are required to carry at least $750,000 in liability insurance under federal law, and many policies exceed $1 million.
 When multiple parties share fault, multiple insurance policies may apply to your claim.

-How Missouri Law Affects Your Truck Accident Claim
+Missouri Laws That Impact Your Truck Accident Claim

 Missouri has several laws that directly impact truck accident cases.
 Understanding these rules is essential for protecting your right to compensation.